Updated on 3/24/2021

 When the Target ROAS update goes into effect on paid search in April 2021, the bidding strategy will become a goal within the Maximize Conversion Value bidding strategy.
 Google reports that this will not have a significant impact on retail marketers’ campaigns or performance, and will allow marketers to better limit spend and improve efficiency on campaigns that use Maximize Conversion Value.

 Target ROAS is available on Google Shopping and paid search.

 What It Means for Your Business:

-Target ROAS is a tool often used by retailers who are new to Google Shopping or paid search.
-Typically, these are retailers who want to have a presence on these channels without actively managing their accounts.
-They implement target ROAS because Google sets the bids and automatically manages them to a specific goal, freeing up time and resources.
+Target ROAS is a tool often used by retailers who are new to Google Shopping or paid search and want to have a presence on these channels without actively managing their accounts.
+Target ROAS frees up time and resources because Google sets the bids and automatically manages them to a specific but static goal.

-Limited insight into the bids and how much or how little Google adjusts them at the auction can also hinder retailers’ success.
-Having greater transparency into bids can help retailers understand market shifts and continually refine their campaigns for success in the future.
+Limited insight into the bids and how much or how little Google adjusts them at auction can also hinder your success.
+Having greater transparency into bids can help you understand market shifts and continually refine your campaigns for success in the future.

 If you currently use the Target ROAS bidding strategy in paid search, consider testing the newly expanded Maximize Conversion Value bidding strategy.
 Start with one or two campaigns at first, and use the same Target ROAS goals you have set in previous campaigns.
 Closely monitor how performance differs from your traditional Target ROAS smart bidding campaigns to determine the impact of this update.